0x100/mi-home-api/README.md

-# XAAPI
+REST and Java API for interacting with Xiaomi Smart Home devices.

-Java API for interacting with Aqara-compatible devices.
+## Capabilities

-The ones which connect to a gateway through Zigbee:
+Devices supported by API which connect to a gateway through Zigbee:
 * Xiaomi Door and Window Sensor
 * Xiaomi Button
 * Xiaomi Plug (Socket)